 For the second straight year, Bank of America was one of a handful of financial services companies to make the Fortune 100 Best Companies to Work For List.
 BofA’s employee benefits were the most frequently-cited factor among employees who said that BofA was a great workplace.

 Mental health is a worldwide issue that demands personalized solutions.
 Data show that mental health issues present themselves differently across demographics and geography.

-Biopharmaceutical giant Merck recognized these facts in April 2016 when it launched Resources for Living, a global employee assistance and work-life program for employees and family members.
+Biopharmaceutical giant Merck recognized these facts in April 2016 when it launched Resources for Living, global employee assistance and work-life program for employees and family members.

 Resources for Living has expanded employee assistance program coverage from 15 to 83 countries, offering resources and services in 23 different languages.
 Services include in-the-moment telephone support and professional counseling services for work and family-related issues, as well as crisis support for unanticipated events.
 Merck also offers employees a confidential digital self-help resource that addresses sensitive topics, including sleep, LGBTQ+ mental health, opioid management and addiction recovery, and pregnancy and postpartum mental health.

 The program fits into Merck’s holistic wellness framework, Live It.
 Live It encompasses four components: Prevent It, Fuel It, Move It, and Balance It.
 Prevent It includes preventive health measures like vaccinations and screenings.
 Fuel It addresses proper nutrition, and Move It addresses exercise.
 Merck’s EAP resources fall under Balance It, which addresses mental health and mindfulness alongside financial well-being.